Gumaiagu/Django-chat/README.md

 ```
 ngrok http 8000
-# if you want to change the port change this number
+# if you want to change the port change the number
 ```

 You'll get a link like "https://8fb3-2804-ae0-82d8-3100-279d-cdb6-720b-9438.ngrok-free.app".